CONTACT CENTER | 10 MIN READ

 Did you know using ALL CAPS in your subject line or body copy will increase your spam score?
 Even choosing the color red for your text could ding your email.

-But the biggest culprit when it comes to formatting and html code happens when you paste directly from Microsoft Word.
-That’s because Word documents include xml markup that doesn’t always play well with HTML.
+The biggest culprit when it comes to formatting and html code is actually Microsoft Word.
+When you paste directly from Word, you’re also including xml markup that doesn’t always play well with HTML.
 There is a simple fix.
 Just paste your copy into Notepad first.
 Then copy and paste from Notepad to your email program.

-If you aren’t well versed in HTML, there are Free HTML Signature Template Generators out there that only ask for an email address in exchange.
+If you aren’t well versed in HTML, there are Free HTML Signature Template Generators out there that only ask for an email address in exchange for a great-looking signature.

 It may seem counterintuitive to include an unsubscribe link or to make that link prominent in your email, however there’s a very good reason for doing so.